Before you can sell or supply certain products in Great Britain, you must certify that they comply with UKCA marking regulations.

 For UKCA certification, you’ll need to draw up and keep a technical file or document that demonstrates your product, equipment or machinery complies with GB regulatory compliance requirements.

 For most products, machines and pieces of equipment that use a UKCA mark, you’ll need an accompanying UK Declaration of Conformity before you place them on the GB market.
-This document serves as a formal declaration that you’ve met all requirements and safety directives applicable.

 A Declaration of Conformity can either be drawn up by the manufacturer or an authorised representative, such as a UK-approved body, when permitted.
-It should include:

 Yes.
 Even if each individual machine already has an existing CE or UKCA mark, you still need to apply UKCA marking, issue a declaration of conformity and produce a technical file for the assembly line as a whole.